City College Supplement Receives Approval Following Class Cuts - San Francisco News

 Davis added that CCSF, “regrets not communicating this information to its stakeholders sooner.”

-The proposal was successful during its first Board of Supervisors Committee appearance on Tuesday, January 28 with a 7-4 vote in favor of the proposal.
+The proposal was successful during its first Board of Supervisors Committee appearance on Tuesday, January 28 with a 7-4 vote.
 The second reading will be next week, and the legislation will go on to the mayor’s desk if it receives enough votes in favor of the proposal.